z0on/tag-based_RNAseq/README.md

 ### Problems with HiSeq 4000 have been solved.
-Please use protocol from Dcember 2017 or later.
+Please use protocol from December 2017 or later.

 Genome-wide gene expression profiling with tag-based RNA-seq (TagSeq)
 ------------------------------------------------------------